-Listing: Offered through the Colorado Sexual Health Initiative (CoSHI), CDHS mailto:cdhs_coshi@state.co.us Strong evidence of effectiveness in preventing pregnancy/increased knowledge about reproductive health issues and resources, lower sexual activity rates, less likely to have sex without protection (University of Oklahoma/University of Nevada Reno as studied and funded by the USDH&HS) Description: Power Through Choices: My Life, My Choices (PTC) is an innovative sexuality education and skill- building curriculum that addresses the unique needs of youth involved in systems, such as foster care or juvenile justice, or living in out-of-home care settings.
+Listing: Offered through the Colorado Sexual Health Initiative (CoSHI), CDHS mailto:cdhs_coshi@state.co.us Characteristic and affective and in accounting a second property of the second party o the USDH&HS)

+Strong evidence of effectiveness in preventing pregnancy/increased knowledge about reproductive health issues and resources, lower sexual activity rates, less likely to have sex without protection (University of Oklahoma/University of Nevada Reno as studied and funded by building curriculum that addresses the unique needs of youth involved in systems, such as foster care or juvenile justice, or living in out-of-home care settings.
 PTC is the first evidence-based adolescent pregnancy prevention curriculum developed specifically with and for youth in systems of care.
-The PTC curriculum is designed to be delivered by two facilitators in ten 90-minute sessions over a five- week period.
-Target: Youth in systems of care ages 13-18 Content: Role-playing demonstrations, individual reflection, group discussions, along with interactive games and activities.
+The PTC curriculum is designed to be delivered by two facilitators in ten 90-minute sessions over a fiveweek period.

+Description: Power Through Choices: My Life, My Choices (PTC) is an innovative sexuality education and skilland activities.
 Each session includes time dedicated to answer questions submitted by participants.
-Cost: In Colorado, contact CoSHI to discuss potential for partnership and training opportunities, mailto:cdhs_coshi@state.co.us , or contact Healthy Teen Network. https://www.healthyteennetwork.org/